Eugene Repossession Lawyer

 If bankruptcy is right for you, it can be used to:

 - “Cram down” or “strip down” the debt on your vehicle to correspond to its present value

 - Set up a payment plan that will get you caught up on arrears

 Your debt situation is unique and should be evaluated by an experienced bankruptcy lawyer if you are considering bankruptcy.
 You may have numerous options for improving your financial situation.

 Contact A Eugene And Albany Bankruptcy Attorney | Free Consultation

 Contact me, Kim Covington, to schedule a free consultation with a Eugene repossession prevention attorney.
-Call 541-393-2790 or 800-673-1891.
+Call 541-393-2790.
 I can answer your questions about car loans, bankruptcy and debt relief.
 I offer flexible evening and weekend hours, by appointment, in the Eugene, Oregon, area.